Sleek-Algo/sa-integrations-for-google-sheets/readme.txt

 == Upgrade Notice ==
 Upgrade to the **Premium Version** to unlock the Premium Version advanced features.

+== Screenshots ==
+1. You can integrate Google account by uploading generated access credential json file.
+2. View and manage your Google account credentials.
+3. You can enabled desired plugin integration.
+4. You can create integration and map source data fields with destination sheet's columns
+5. The data is stored into the connected sheet according mapping.

 == Frequently Asked Questions ==
 = How much integrations can i create? =